aws-samples/aws-serverless-security-workshop/docs/06-waf/README.md

 ### Module 6D: Test requests with WAF protection

+1. First, send some valid requests using Postman to make sure well-behaving requests are getting through.

-1. We can easily test the large request body rule by sending a few POST /customizations requests with a giant request body, like this one below:
+1. Next, we can easily test the large request body rule by sending a few **POST /customizations** requests with a giant request body, like this one below:

 	```
 	{